Autumn colour at Clumber Park

-Summer may be fading away, but the nights are still light enough for a nice long walks and Autumn is the perfect time to make family memories at Clumber Park.
+Summer may be fading away, but the nights are still light enough for a long walks and autumn is the perfect time to make memories at Clumber Park.

 The natural world displays an incredibile array of colour, from the burnt oranges and red hues of the trees, the chance to hear wildlife you may not normally be familiar with or the opportunity to find moments to stand and admire the variety of fungi on the ground.

 The cool air, crunch of leaves and the songs of birds are just some of the joys of autumn woodlands.
 The rich tapestry of leaves form exquisite patchworks of colour.

 - Why not get stuck in on your own 50 things to do before you're 11 ¾ adventure?
 Have you ever caught a falling leaf?

 - Explore a little further afield on your bikes and see whether you can discover a new favourite place to visit over the changing seasons.

 A visit to the Walled Kitchen Garden is beautiful at any time of year, but especially at harvest.

 The focus of the team is very much on harvesting the bounty of our orchards; seeing the months of care and hard work coming to fruition.

 The grass, which is kept long during the summer to provide food and habitat for a vast range of pollinators and invertebrates needs to be cut, trees are checked for damage, or for things that could cause winter damage such as too-tight tree ties or rubbing tree stakes.